Tessa Davis. Asthma – ventilation strategies, Don't Forget the Bubbles, 2013. Available at:

 Other things to think about – barotrauma

-High PIP does not correlate with barotrauma.
+High peak inspiratory pressures (PIP) does not correlate with barotrauma.
 It’s the alveolar pressure that correlates with barotrauma not the airway pressure.

 Airway pressure = flow x resistance + alveolar pressure